How to Send MongoDB Logs to CloudWatch Logs

 nano awslogs.conf

-After open the awslogs.conf file, you can modify by add following section, log-stream2.
-It will create define a new log group name as ta-mongo-logs, which will show on the CloudWatch logs, and push all the logs from /var/log/mongodb/mongod.log to the cloudwatch logs.
+After opening the awslogs.conf file, you can add the following section, log-stream2.
+It will define a new log group named ta-mongo-logs, which will show up in CloudWatch Logs and push all the logs from /var/log/mongodb/mongod.log to CloudWatch Logs.

-By doing it in this way, you can continue to add more section for different log files and push it to the CloudWatch logs.
+By doing it this way, you can continue to add more sections for different log files and push them to CloudWatch Logs.

 [log-stream2]